 - Limit Credit Applications: The easiest way to avoid the negative impacts of hard credit pulls is by reducing the number of credit applications you submit.
 Apply for new credit only when you genuinely need it and you believe you have a good chance of approval based on your credit profile.

 Related Article: What Are the Easiest Credit Cards to Get with Bad Credit?

 Other Things to Know about Credit Inquiries

-You’re entitled by law to one free report per year from each of the three credit reporting companies, so you can space them out evenly.
+You’re entitled by law to one free report per year from each of the three credit reporting companies so that you can space them out evenly.
 If you see a hard inquiry that you don’t recognize or did not consent to, you can dispute it with the bureau that provided the report.
-It’s possible that it was just an error, but it could just as likely be an attempt to have your identity stolen.
+It’s possible that it was just an error, but it could just as likely be an attempt to steal your identity.
 On a related note, soft inquiries are not disputable.
 Although you should avoid too many hard inquiries at a time, an exception can be made if you’re rate shopping or searching for the best available deal on a loan or credit card.
-Generally, if you’re comparing related offers – say, mortgages – within a 30- to 45-day span, credit scoring models may only count the ensuing hard inquiries as one.
+Generally, if you compare related offers – say, mortgages – within a 30- to 45-day span, credit scoring models may only count the ensuing hard inquiries as one.
 This isn’t standard, though, as issuers and scoring models vary in their practices.

 Understanding the differences between different credit checks and managing your credit applications responsibly can help you maintain a healthy credit score and financial well-being.
 Hard pulls and soft pulls of your credit report serve different purposes and have distinct impacts on your credit score.

 Here’s a quick refresher on the key differences between these types of credit pulls:

 |Hard inquiry||Requires your consent and can impact your credit score||